The Canadian Code of Advertising Standards

 for objecting to an advertisement for that product or service.

 Advertisements shall not:

-(a) condone any form of personal discrimination, including that based upon race, national origin, religion, sex or age;
+(a) condone any form of personal discrimination, including discrimination based upon race, national or ethnic

 (b) appear in a realistic manner to exploit, condone or incite violence; nor appear to condone, or directly

 encourage, bullying; nor directly encourage, or exhibit obvious indifference to, unlawful behaviour;

 (c) demean, denigrate or disparage one or more identifiable persons, group of persons, firms, organizations,

 industrial or commercial activities, professions, entities, products or services, or attempt to bring it or

 them into public contempt or ridicule;

 (d) undermine human dignity; or display obvious indifference to, or encourage, gratuitously and without merit,